 Essential Pre-Calculus Topics: Functions, Trigonometry, Limits, and Graph Plotting

-Functions helps you describe relationship between variables.
-Calculus is all about understanding the different types of functions, algebraic, trignometric, etc
+Functions help you describe the relationship between variables.
+Calculus is all about understanding different types of functions, including algebraic and trigonometric functions.

-Trigonometry is also important in Calculus because many calculus problems involves trignomtric functions such as sine, cosine, etc.
+Trigonometry is also important in calculus because many calculus problems involve trigonometric functions such as sine, cosine, and other trigonometric ratios.

-Limits define the behavior of functions.
-It’s important to understand limits because then you can get the concept of derivatives, continuity, etc.
+Limits define the behavior of functions at specific points.
+It’s important to understand limits because then you can grasp the concept of derivatives, continuity, and other advanced calculus topics.

-Graph helps visualize functions.
-It helps students to analyze concepts like continuity, differentiability, etc.
+Graph Plotting helps visualize functions and their behavior.
+It assists students to analyze concepts like continuity, differentiability, and critical points.

 Step 2: Understand Limits